TorsteinAndvik/SpaceAdventrue/README.md

 * "You are an alien explorer"

 ## How to run
+While developing, run the program with `mvn compile exec:java`

 * Compile with `mvn package`
 * Run with `TBD`
 * Requires Java 21 or later